AlexSmith/homepage/README.md

 you can contact me at

-alexsmith strudel symbol gmail full point com
+alexsmith strudel symbol live full point com